-PTSD is not necessarily what everyone always thinks of as just the traumatic events themselves.
-Cause you can go through traumatic events and not have PTSD.
+PTSD is not necessarily what everyone always thinks of; it is not necessarily the traumatic events themselves.
+You can go through traumatic events and not have PTSD.
 The way PTSD develops is you go through these terrible events, and you get stuck there.
-You have this natural fight, flight, or freeze response to help you get through and survive, but what happens is that if you get stuck in the feeling of fight, flight, or freeze, and you aren’t able to come back out and feel like you have survived or feel success or feel like that all that pain was worth it, then PTSD can develop.
-So, when you get stuck there for too long, you start developing all the symptoms that we think of as PTSD.
+You have this natural fight, flight, or freeze response to help you get through and survive.
+But if you get stuck in the feeling of fight, flight, or freeze, and you aren’t able to come back out and feel like you have survived or feel success or feel that all the pain was worth it, then PTSD can develop.
+And, when you get stuck there for too long, you start developing all the symptoms that we think of as PTSD.

 But often, what you see in clients is something as simple as: “I don’t trust others.
 I can’t be vulnerable with my feelings.
 I constantly get into these bad relationships and I don’t know why.”
-But that's the brain trying to work itself out with only pieces of broken information.
-So, it's going to keep putting you in dangerous situations with unhealthy relationships hoping for a different outcome.
-But unfortunately, what happens is you just keep getting the same bad outcome, and this just reinforces these ideas about yourself—that you can’t be loved, or you’ll always be alone or on your own.
-So, those are more common.
+That’s the brain trying to work itself out with only pieces of broken information.
+The PTSD is going to keep putting you in dangerous situations with unhealthy relationships hoping for a different outcome.
+But unfortunately, without adequate healing, what happens is you just keep getting the same bad outcome, and it just reinforces these ideas about yourself—that you can’t be loved, or you’ll always be alone or on your own.

-Some common causes of PTSD are the trauma experienced by combat veterans that go overseas, or physical violence or sexual violence at home or in the community, those things can lead to PTSD.
-But there’s also the smaller T or the death by 10,000 paper cuts— these constant repeated incidents: growing up as a child of neglect, or experiencing abuse now and then, or the physical abuse here and there with more emotional abuse in between, or (having to constantly wonder) “where’s my next meal?”
-That constant small T, one after the other leaves you never feeling safe and always being on alert to help protect yourself.
-It gets you through that time and you survive, but as a result, because you’re constricted in fight, flight, or freeze, you develop PTSD.
+Some common causes of PTSD are the trauma experienced by combat veterans that go overseas, or physical violence or sexual violence at home or in the community.
+Those things can lead to PTSD.
+But there’s also the smaller T, or the death by 10,000 paper cuts—the constant, repeated incidents: growing up as a child of neglect, or experiencing abuse now and then, or the physical abuse here and there with more emotional abuse in between, or having to constantly wonder “where’s my next meal?”
+That constant small T, one after the other, leaves you never feeling safe and always being on alert to help protect yourself.
+You get through that time and you survive, but as a result, because you’re constricted in fight, flight, or freeze, you develop PTSD.